tushar994/calculator/README.md

-ever wanted a calculator, that insults you fir your inablility to compute the expressions you type in?
+ever wanted a calculator, that insults you for your inablility to compute the expressions you type in?

 me neither.